microteq/extended-gauge/README.md

 This is the recommended installation method.

-- Search for and install the Extended Gauge Card from HACS
+- Search for and install the Extended Gauge Card from HACS.
-- Restart Home Assistant
+- Hard restart the browser by pressing ctrl-F5.

 ### Manual
 - Download the .js file from the latest release